shreyansh-tyagi/java-projects/README.md

 ## *@Controller*
 * The @Controller annotation indicates that a particular class serves the role of a controller.
 Spring Controller annotation is typically used in combination with annotated handler methods based on the @RequestMapping annotation.
 It can be applied to classes only.
 It's used to mark a class as a web request handler.

+## *@ModelAttribute*
+* @ModelAttribute is an annotation that binds a method parameter or method return value to a named model attribute, and then exposes it to a web view.